fingertap/remove_wechat_shadow_archlinux_i3wm/README.md

 # Remove Wechat (Wine) Shadows

+**NOTE: I did not expect this day comes so soon.
+Wine-based wechat is all history!**

 The wine Wechat in Arch Linux usually comes with shadow borders.
 I use `i3wm` and the wechat windows have shadow borders that may stay on other windows, which is ugly.
 One way to get rid of this shadow is to use `wine-for-wechat` in `archlinuxcn`.
 However, the wine it uses has many issues such as unclickable tray icon (I have to reload the i3 to click the icon when I need my wechat window back) and fcitx input box going to the upper left corner of the window.

 The solution I come up with is to use `com.qq.weixin.spark` and manually hide these shadow windows.
 They are actually auxiliary windows that lies under the main wechat windows.
 The script [remove_wechat_shadow](./remove_wechat_shadow) detects the shadow windows and hide them.
 This script requires `xwininfo` and `xdotool`, which you can install by